-On Friday 1st March, 2019 we hosted an amazing day out thanks to Gransha Equestrian Centre through the Catalyst Personal Youth Development Programme. throughout the day we got to visit all the horses in their pens, feeding them carrotts and getting pictures.
-The PYDP group then got assigned a horse each and were taught by a professional at the centre how to correct walk, trot, stop/start and steer the horses round their training area.
+On Friday 1st March, 2019 we tried something really different for us at Gransha Equestrian Centre through the Catalyst Personal Youth Development Programme.
+Not only did we visit the horses in their stables and fed them but we were then assigned a horse. each.
+Members of staff taught us how to walk the horses correctly, trot, stop/start and steer the horses round their training area.
 After our lesson we retreated back to the centre for a light lunch and some drinks to reflect on everything we learnt and our therapeutic day out.

-On Monday 11th March we done a Baby Massage taster workshop run by Tracy to show use how to relax our babies and ourselves during stressful times in our lives.
-Using therapy music and almond oils we carried out various different massage techniques from the toes all the way to the face, explaining how particular movements can help with babies digestion, wind, growing pains and colic.
-Oils and step by step guides were given home with the participants so this could be practiced in the comfort of their own home.
+On Monday 11th March we got involved in a baby massage taster workshop run by Tracy from KWC Ladybird Childcare.
+This workshop explained how massage can not only relax our babies but ourselves too, during stressful times.
+Using therapy, music and oils we carried out various massage techniques from the toes all the way to the face.
+Tracy explained how particular movements can help with babies digestion, growing pains and colic.
+All participants were given oils and step by step guides to take away so they could practice this lovely experience at home with their babies.

-A Employability, CV building and Interview skills workshop was carried out over 3 weeks on a tuesday morning with some participants who were interested in building on their CVs.
-Throughout this they learnt what to do and not to do at an interview, how to prepare, what to wear and key words to say to impress your interview panel.
-Professional CVs were done in our computer suite and emailed to the participants so they could use it and add to it anytime they deemed nescessary.
+An Employability, CV building and Interview skills workshop was carried out on a tuesday morning for 3 weeks to assist our participants interested in building their CVs.
+Throughout this they learnt various interview techniques such as how to prepare, what to wear and key words to use to impress an interview panel.
+Professional CVs were created in our computer suite and emailed to the participants so they could adjust or update at anytime.
 In house certificates were issued on completion.

-Over coming fears and challenges is a huge part of the programme, over the last few months a few people have raised concerns about not be able to swim and being afraid of the sea.
-In May, we tackled those fears head on during a Surfing trip to Portrush, learning how to ride the waves with professional instructors.
-The participants finished the two hour lesson with a huge buzz after learning new skills and over coming fears of the water. it was an amazing experience that will be hard to forget in the future.
+Overcoming fears and challenges is a huge part of the programme.
+As we relationship build with the participants some have expressed a fear of not being able to swim and/or being afraid of the sea.
+In May, we tackled those fears head on during a surfing trip to Portrush.
+Under the instruction of professional instructors, we learned how to ride the waves.
+The participants finished the two hour lesson with a huge buzz after learning new skills and over coming fears of the water.
+It was a really enjoyable day out but so beneficial too.

-During the month of June 2019, 'level 2' of the programme commenced and we started into our accredited courses such as Level 2 Food Hygiene and Level 1 Volunteering and Equality and Diversity to help build on their CVs to better their changes of employment in the future.
-Participants will also look into literacy and numeracy skills where necessary to help with life and work.
+During the month of June 2019, 'level 2' of the programme commenced and we started into our accredited courses.
+Examples of these are Level 2 Food Hygiene and Level 1 Volunteering, Equality and Diversity.
+Participating in these course are excellent to add to our service users CVs which hopefully will enhance their chances of employment in the future.
+We will also look into literacy and numeracy skills where necessary to help with life and work.